Court upholds new maps for Pennsylvania General Assembly - NewsBreak

 Democrats hope the reshuffled legislative maps will help them make inroads into the Republicans’ firm control over both chambers.
 The GOP currently has a 113-90 House majority and a 29-21 Senate majority based on maps that have been in place since the 2014 election.

-The state’s new map of congressional districts was produced by the state Supreme Court after the Republican legislative majorities and Democratic Gov. Tom Wolf failed to reach a deal.
-The U.S. Supreme Court a week ago turned down a request to overturn them.
+The state’s was produced by the state Supreme Court after the Republican legislative majorities and Democratic Gov. Tom Wolf failed to reach a deal.
+The to overturn them.